 Actions that squander that sense of trust include “the negative ways governments have treated Muslim populations, which fosters skepticism and resistance to collaboration,” said Imam Mohamed Magid, executive Director of the All Dulles Area Muslim Society Center and a program chairman at Harvard University.

-Marie Richards, Deputy Counterterrorism Coordinator for Regional and Multilateral Affairs with the U.S. Department of State offered a perspective on the U.S. government’s role in combatting terrorism and violent extremism.
+Marie Richards, Deputy Counterterrorism Coordinator for Regional and Multilateral Affairs with the U.S. Department of State offered a perspective on the U.S. government’s role in combating terrorism and violent extremism.
 Richards pointed to the importance the U.S. government assigns to amplify credible voices as a means for countering terrorism and extremism.
 “This means supporting women, youth and religious leaders who are trustworthy sources to expose violent extremism and provide positive alternatives,” she said.

 Frances Flannery, professor of Religion at James Madison University and a Biblical scholar, addressed the nuclear threat of religious extremists.
 She focused on radical apocalypticism: a belief that the divine has sent the divine point of view to a small group of righteous extremists who believe that their violence will be vindicated.
 “Violence against extremists will only reinforce their belief that they are being oppressed,” said Flannery.
 “To stop extremism, we must address the underlying issues that make desperate people turn to extremism.”